-To bring simplification to people’s workday, Workspace 365 relies on a partner network consisting of Managed Service Providers (MSPs).
-These MSPs play a big role in how Workspace 365 conquers complexity for the workforce, and vice versa: Workspace 365 enables MSPs to bring value to their customers.
+To bring simplification to people’s workday, Workspace 365 relies on a partner network consisting of Managed Service Providers (MSPs) and Value Added Resellers (VARs).
+These MSPs and VARs play a big role in how Workspace 365 conquers complexity for the workforce, and vice versa: Workspace 365 enables MSPs and VARs to bring value to their customers.
 But how does that work?
 We’ll get into that in this blog.

 Rather watch?
 Check out our story in a series of interviews with CEO Erik Nicolai: